 Explain the dates used for Tueo Score and sensor data

-Since most people go to sleep on one day and wake up on another day, it can be unclear what it really means if you see data paired with a certain calendar date.
-The Tueo Health app handles this by associating all the data for a night with the calendar day on which you went to sleep.
-For example, if you went to bed at 10:00 PM on May 26 and woke up at 6:00 AM on May 27, the Tueo Score calculated for that night of sleep would be charted on May 26.
-By choosing this convention, it also means that even if you went to bed after midnight (for example, at 12:30 AM on May 27) and woke up seven hours later all the data from that night of sleep would be charted on May 26, even though you were only sleeping on May 27.
+If you went to bed at 10:00 PM on May 26 and woke up at 6:00 AM on May 27, the Tueo Score calculated for that night of sleep would be charted on May 26.
+If you went to bed after midnight (for example, at 12:30 AM on May 27) and woke up seven hours later all the data from that night of sleep would be charted on May 26, even though you were only sleeping on May 27.

 Why isn't the Tueo Score being calculated?
 Why is my Tueo Score out of date?

-The Tueo Score is only calculated when there is enough data to calculate it with confidence, so the most common reason the score wouldn't be calculated is if there is missing data or low quality data received from your sensor.
+The Tueo Score is only calculated when there is enough data to calculate it with confidence.
+There is an intial learning period of 2-3 weeks of data collection required so that we have enough data to be confident.
+After that, the most common reason the score wouldn't be calculated is if there is missing data or low quality data received from your sensor.

 Who are the asthma coaches?
 What training have they had?

-Currently our asthma coaches come from a variety of backgrounds all well-suited to provide excellent advice for asthma management.
-They are either physicians, nurses, respiratory therapists or other individuals who have completed training to be an asthma educator, a certification offered by the National Asthma Educator Certification Board.
+They are physicians, nurses, respiratory therapists or other individuals who have completed training to be an asthma educator, a certification offered by the National Asthma Educator Certification Board.

 How is the Tueo Score calculated?
 What does the Tueo Score mean?